Best Magicians Ever

-Even though we have performed thousands of shows together and are quite knowledgeable about performing magic and magical history, we wanted to get a magic historian's perspective of The Top Magicians of All Time.
+After performing thousands of magic shows as well as much international travel performing and watching illusion shows and magic contests around the world, we are quite knowledgeable about performing magic and magical history.
+Nonetheless, we wanted to give you a magic historian's perspective of The Top Magicians of All Time.
 So we asked a friend and Ph.D. to share his perspective.
-Will Given's dissertation is on the impact of new technologies on magic during the Belle Epoque in France and is a specialist in magic and theater history.
+Will's dissertation is on the impact of new technologies on magic during the Belle Epoque in France and is a specialist in magic and theater history.
 Read on...

 The 10 Greatest Magicians of All Time